handshake/handshake.github.io/_posts/2014-07-02-rich-comparison-methods.md

 ChirpSet([]): Called __eq__
 {% endhighlight %}

-In the naive case where both sides have a comparison override, Python preferrs the left side.
+In the naive case where both sides have a comparison override, Python prefers the left side.
 The comparison against `ChirpSet` above demonstrates what happens if the left-side comparison returns the `NotImplemented` constant, which will cause Python to fall-back to use the comparison operator from the